Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snowflake-configs.md

 ### Dynamic table clustering

 Starting dbt Core v1.x, the `cluster_by` configuration is supported in dynamic tables.
-When applied to a dynamic table, dbt includes the clustering specification in the `CREATE DYNAMIC TABLE` statement.
+When set, dbt includes the clustering specification in the `CREATE DYNAMIC TABLE` statement.

 For example: